Pimzino/vscode-local-snapshots/README.md

 - VS Code version 1.74.0 or higher
 - No additional dependencies required

-## Known Issues
+## Known Issues & Feedback
-Please report any issues on our [GitHub repository](https://github.com/Pimzino/vscode-local-snapshots/issues).
+Please report any issues or feature suggestions by creating a new issue on our [GitHub Issues page](https://github.com/Pimzino/vscode-local-snapshots/issues).
+Also, if you enjoy using the extension, please consider giving the repository a star on [GitHub](https://github.com/Pimzino/vscode-local-snapshots) to show your support!

 ## Release Notes